OpenPepXL: An Open source Peptide Cross-Link identification tool

 Output of cross-link identification data in mzIdentML 1.2 format (Vizcaíno et al., 2017) will allow complete submissions of Cross-Linking MS data to the PRIDE database and ProteomeXchange (Ternent et al., 2014).

 OpenPepXL is integrated into the OpenMS Proteomics Pipeline.
-Version 1.0 is available with OpenMS 2.4.
-OpenPepXL 1.1 will be available as part of OpenMS 2.5.
+Version 1.0 is available as part of OpenMS 2.4 and OpenPepXL 1.1 is available as part of OpenMS 2.5.

-If you want to use OpenPepXL 1.1 in KNIME, you should install the newest KNIME release (see www.openms.de/getting-started/creating-workflows/) and install OpenMS 2.4 through KNIME community contributions.
-You can then update the OpenMS nodes to the 2.5 pre-release using the archive ending with
+If you want to use OpenPepXL 1.1 in KNIME, you should install the newest KNIME release (see www.openms.de/getting-started/creating-workflows/) and install OpenMS 2.5 through KNIME community contributions.

 If you have any questions, suggestions, or bug reports, please visit the support page, open up an issue on github, or write an email to firstname.lastname@example.org.